Fortigate

 This provider uses the FortiGate REST API (/api/v2/cmdb/system/dns-database

 ) to manage zones and DNS entries.
-It assumes you are managing the "shadow" view and expects zones to be configured in primary mode.
+It operates on the "shadow" DNS database, assuming zones are configured in primary mode (not forwarded).
+It automatically creates zones if they do not exist.

 Last updated